ProfessionalCSharp/ProfessionalCSharp2021/2_Libs/DependencyInjectionAndConfiguration/Readme.md

-# Readme - Code Samples for Chapter 15, Dependency Injection
+# Readme - Code Samples for Chapter 15, Dependency Injection and configuration

 This chapter contains the following code samples: